AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 The project makes use of the NUnit (https://github.com/nunit/nunit.xamarin) framework for our unit testing.
 The test cases can be found in the file `Tests.cs` inside the `CrossPlatformTest` directory.
 Our unit tests have been designed so that they test various aspects of the application.
 There are tests which range from testing that the app connects to Custom Vision successfully to checking whether the booking slots are displaying the correct number to the user.
 This tutorial - https://www.c-sharpcorner.com/article/unit-test-in-c-sharp-with-xamarin-forms/ - can be followed if you wish to add more unit tests to the project.
 The tutorial also explains how to run the test cases.

 ### 4.2 CI Pipeline
 We made use of GitLab's Continuous Integration (CI) so that we could run our unit tests each time we committed and pushed to the repository.
 Within the [gitlab-ci.yml](.gitlab-ci.yml) we were able to add stages to the CI pipeline and execute commands.
 Within our pipeline, we had 3 stages - prepare, build and test.
-The prepare stage makes sure that the runner has the neccessary packages installed.
+The prepare stage makes sure that the runner has the necessary packages installed.
 The build stage will build the project and the test cases so that they can be executed.
 The test stage will run the unit tests automatically - the pipeline will only pass if all 3 of these stages are successful.

 ### 4.3 Logo Folder
-Within the respository there is a folder called [logos](logos).
+Within the repository there is a folder called [logos](logos).
 Within this folder contains of the restaurant logo's that we had access to throughout the project.
 You can use this folder to easily access the logos without any hassle.

 ### 4.4 Postman
 We made use of Postman (https://www.postman.com/) when we were testing and adding new API calls to the project.
 Postman is a powerful tool for performing integration testing with your API.
 It allows for repeatable, reliable tests that can be automated and used in a variety of environments and includes useful tools for persisting data and simulating how a user might actually be interacting with the system.
-We would highly reccommend that you make use of Postman if you would like to add a new API call to the project.
+We would highly recommend that you make use of Postman if you would like to add a new API call to the project.
 A handy Postman tutorial can be found here - https://www.guru99.com/postman-tutorial.html.

 ----------------
 SE06